What does a sustainable business look like?

 A sustainable business model does all 3 of these at the same time.
 In an era of increasing resource scarcity**, if any one of these is missing then we will not be building a business that’s sustainable in the long-term.

-The diagram above shows some example components of a sustainable business model that have the potential to answer all 3 of these questions.
+The diagram above shows 5 commonly used sustainable business model that have the potential to answer all 3 of these questions.
 To discover which one(s) are right for your business we will need to generate ideas, prototype solutions, then test and refine them.
 In other words, we need to run a design process, which will be the subject of my next article, “Why should I ‘Design’ my sustainable business model?”.

 A robustly designed sustainable business model can create more value for your customers, generate more profit for your business and safeguard the future for the next generation.
 What’s not to like?